 Muguruza beats Kontaveit in 2 sets to win WTA Finals title

-GUADALAJARA, Mexico (AP) — Garbiñe Muguruza said earlier in the week that playing at Mexico was like playing at home.
-After winning the WTA Finals title on Wednesday, it certainly looked that way.
+GUADALAJARA, Mexico (AP) — Garbiñe Muguruza´s trip to Mexico started last week drinking tequila.
+After winning the WTA Finals on Wednesday, it will end in the same way.

-The 28-year-old Spaniard beat Anett Kontaveit 6-3, 7-5 to win WTA Finals title for the first time in her career and improve her record playing in Mexico at 14 wins and two losses.
+The 28-year-old Spaniard beat Anett Kontaveit 6-3, 7-5 to win WTA Finals title for the first time in her career and improve her record playing in Mexico to 14 wins and two losses.

+Before the tournament started, Muguruza took a 37-mile (60 kilometer) ride to Tequila, a small town outside of Guadalajara where the popular spirit is produced.

+“I went to the town, did a tasting.
+I knew, I knew.
+I need to do this before because when I win…” said Muguruza.
+“We’re (now) going to have some tequila, have fun, lose all the tension we’ve been having and holding.
+I think the whole team deserves it.”

 Muguruza, who won back-to-back titles in Monterrey in northern Mexico in 2018 and 2019, became the first Spaniard to win the women´s season-ending tournament.